SomnathNikam/ImageLoader-app/README.md

 # VideoRecording
 <br>
-Click this below link to see the Video Recording(Only for Mobile app of Github).
+Click this below link to see the Video Recording(Only for Mobile app version of Github).
 <br>